dev-hydrogen/playermodel/README.md

 # playermodel
-work-in-progress, intended to replace the client-side player model with a server-sided one that can have custom animations (walk cycles, idle animations) and emotes (dancing and stuff)
+work-in-progress, intended to replace the client-side player model with a server-sided one that can have custom animations (walk cycles, idle animations), cosmetics, and emotes (dancing and stuff)

 currently very bad